 Resistance Training to Reduce Blood Pressure

 The first thing to do if you want to give resistance training a try for lowering high blood pressure is to talk to your doctor.
 He can help you tailor your program to your specific circumstances and offer warnings or advice.
-You’ll want to start out lifting light and with more reps until your blood pressure improves.
+You’ll want to start out lifting light weight and with more reps until your blood pressure improves.
 Only do one set of 12 to 15 reps at first, and don’t lift so heavy that you’re struggling at the end of the set, just heavy enough that you’re starting to fatigue by the 12th or 15th rep. Rest a full 90 seconds between sets and exercises.
 As your strength and blood pressure improve, increase your weight and the number of sets you do.
 If you’re looking for a specific workout that has proven to lower blood pressure, you could always try the one researchers used in a study on the positive effects of resistance training on blood pressure.
 According to Precision Nutrition, the participants worked out three days a week with a minimum of one rest day in between, completing three sets of 12 reps each of:

 - leg curls